niklasf/python-chess/docs/pgn.rst

     .. py:attribute:: comment
         :annotation: = ''

         A comment that goes behind the move leading to this node.
-The root node of the game can have no comment.
+Comments that occur before any move are assigned to the root node.

     .. py:attribute:: starting_comment
         :annotation: = ''

-        A comment for the start of a variation or the game.
-Only nodes that actually start a variation (`starts_variation()`) and the game itself can have a starting comment.
+        A comment for the start of a variation.
+Only nodes that actually start a variation (`starts_variation()`) can have a starting comment.
+The root node can not have a starting comment.

     .. py:attribute:: variations